-includes police officers of the Queensland Police Service.
+includes police officers of the Queensland Police Service (see s.
+5 of the MA(C)).

-unlawful non-citizen
+Unlawful non-citizen

-means a non-citizen in the migration zone who is not a lawful non-citizen.
+means a non-citizen in the migration zone who is not a lawful non-citizen (see s.
+5 of the MA(C)).